ligolang/ligo/gitlab-pages/docs/syntax/modules.md

 };
 ```

-To access the contents of a namespace, use the name of the namespace and the selection operator "`.`", as with records.
+To access the contents of a namespace, use the name of the namespace and the selection operator "`.`", as with objects.
 For example, this piece of code in the same file defines a value of the `Euro` type and uses the functions and constants in the namespace to manipulate it:

 ```jsligo group=euro